Excel VBA: Workbook Level Events and Their Uses

 • Events related to Chart: They are occurrences with relevance to the spreadsheet.
 One cannot compare a chart sheet to a spreadsheet.
 The goal of a chart sheet is to serve as a place to display a chart.
 Alterations to the chart’s series or size are two examples of such occurrences.

 • OnTime and OnKey Events: There are two occurrences that can’t be classified as the ones listed above.
-Thus, I have provided the information in two distinct lists.
+We have provided the information in two distinct lists.
 In order to have some code run at a certain moment or after some elapsed time, you can use the “OnTime” event.
 The VBA OnKey Event lets you trigger code execution in response to the use of a single key or a sequence of keys.

 List of Workbook Level Events in Excel VBA